When I was growing up, I knew three important things about my father:

 There is a picture of JFK, Jr. as a small boy, peeking out of the Resolute Desk, as his father sits behind the desk conducting the business of the nation.
 The son had complete access to his father’s presence– access to the most powerful man on earth–his Daddy.
 He may not have fully understood what his father was doing, or even how important his father was– but he knew that he could spend time with his Dad.

 Of course, President Kennedy was not God.
 He was fallible, and terribly mortal, as the nation learned to its grief.
 But the idea that God is distant and uncaring, or even vindictive and petty, is belied by the many Psalms and hymns and prayers throughout the ages.
 And the idea that God is just another “pal”, or “the man upstairs”–someone who loves us, but has no real power to command our obedience or rescue us from our enemies–is also belied by the many miracles and examples of His power in nature and in history.
 And unlike the exclusive nature of the relationship between JFK and his biological children, God invites ANYONE who calls on Him through His Son to be adopted as a son/daughter with the same intimate privilege of total access. https://www.biblegateway.com/passage/?search=John%201:11-13&version=HCSB (John 1:12)

 So when I pray today, I’m not praying to my “Daddy” in any earthly sense.
+As much as my earthly Dad loved me, I am praying to someone who loves me more, and better, and perfectly.
 I am praying to the King of Kings, who also invites me to call him, “Abba”– “Dad.”